The Garrett Building: History

 Robert Garrett was an Irish immigrant and merchant who came to Baltimore in 1801 and opened his financial firm in 1819.
 His son, John W. Garrett, was an American banker, philanthropist, and president of the Baltimore and Ohio Railroad (B&O), whose support for the Union was critical in the Civil War.
 He was a close confidante of Johns Hopkins and George Peabody.
 Robert Garrett's great-grandson, Robert Garrett was an Olympic athlete and prominent in Baltimore civic life in the 20th century.
 Robert Garrett & Sons resided there until 1974 when it merged with Alex.
 Brown & Sons.

 The Baltimore law firm Gordon Feinblatt which had leased space in The Garrett Building since 1967, purchased the building in 1981 and then began one of the largest single restoration projects in the history of downtown Baltimore.
 The project was completed in January, 1984.
-Since that time, The Garrett Building has been the home of Gordon Feinblatt.
+The Garrett Building was home to Gordon Feinblatt LLC until April 19, 2021.
+The firm sold the building to Byrnes & Associates, Inc. at the end of October 2020.

 The Garrett Building was listed on the National Register of Historic Places in 1982.